Florida’s Bicycle Laws: 2019 Edition

 - Whether you’re riding a bike, a coaster, roller skates, sled or toy vehicle, you may not attach yourself to another vehicle on the road.
 It may look fun, but it is extremely dangerous.

-- Example: Tying a rope around your waist and attaching it to a bicycle while you’re riding a skateboard.
+- Example: This includes tying a rope around your waist and attaching it to a bicycle while you’re riding a skateboard.

 (5)(a) Any person operating a bicycle upon a roadway at less than the normal speed of traffic at the time and place and under the conditions then existing shall ride in the lane marked for bicycle use or, if no lane is marked for bicycle use, as close as practicable to the right-hand curb or edge of the roadway except under any of the following situations:

-- If you’re riding a bike slower than the speed of traffic at that moment, use the bike lane.
-If there isn’t a bike lane, stay as far to the right as possible unless one of the following situations apply:
+- If you’re riding a bike slower than the speed of traffic at that moment, then use the bike lane.
+If there isn’t a bike lane, then stay as far to the right as possible unless one of the following situations apply: